elikemdaniels/elipress/README.md

 ## Building Blocks

-The EliPress starter theme includes the following custom Gutenberg blocks (built with ACF Pro):
+The watu starter theme includes the following custom Gutenberg blocks (built with ACF Pro):

 - **Testimonial Block**: A block for displaying testimonials with author information.